markj0hnst0n/fauxdjsmilestoneproj1/README.md

 On consultation with the client a dusky lavender pink background [colour](http://hex.wikimix.info/en/color-dd85d7) was selected to stand out visually in comparison to other websites and also visually and also to match the colour scheme of the photos that were selected to use for the project.

-Initially a light blue font colour was chosen to contrast against the pink background but this was found to score low on accessibility on google lighthouse for users with visual impairments so black was selected as tke main font colour for easier reading by these users.
+Initially a light blue font colour was chosen to contrast against the pink background but this was found to score low on accessibility on google lighthouse for users with visual impairments so black was selected as the main font colour for easier reading by all users.

 ### Features